vendrhub/vendr-documentation/content/docs/core/1.2.0/reference/vendr-core-services/istoreservice.md

 #### SortStores

-Sorts a list of [`Store`](../../vendr-core-models/store/) enties by ID according to the order of those IDs
+Sorts a list of [`Store`](../../vendr-core-models/store/) entities by ID according to the order of those IDs

 ```csharp
 public void SortStores(Guid[] sortedIds)